Hugo Black: First Amendment

 — New York Times Co. v.
 United States, 403 U.S. 713, 717 (1971).

-He rejected the idea that the government was entitled to punish "obscene" speech.
+Black rejected the idea that the government was entitled to punish "obscene" speech.
 Likewise, he argued that defamation laws abridged the freedom of speech and were therefore unconstitutional.
-Most members of the Supreme Court rejected both of these views; Black's interpretation did attract the support of Justice Douglas.
+Most members of the Supreme Court rejected both of these views, but Black's interpretation did attract the support of Justice Douglas.

-However, he did not believe that individuals had the right to speak wherever they pleased.
+However, Black did not believe that individuals had the right to speak wherever they pleased.
 He delivered the majority opinion in Adderley v.
 Florida (1966), controversially upholding a trespassing conviction for protesters who demonstrated on government property.
 He also dissented from Tinker v.
 Des Moines (1969), in which the Supreme Court ruled that students had the right to wear armbands (as a form of protest) in schools, writing:

 While I have always believed that under the First and Fourteenth Amendments neither the State nor the Federal Government has any authority to regulate or censor the content of speech, I have never believed that any person has a right to give speeches or engage in demonstrations where he pleases and when he pleases.

 Moreover, Black took a narrow view of what constituted "speech" under the First Amendment; for him, "conduct" did not deserve the same protections that "speech" did.
 For example, he did not believe that flag burning was speech; in Street v.
 New York (1969), he wrote: "It passes my belief that anything in the Federal Constitution bars a State from making the deliberate burning of the American flag an offense."
 Similarly, he dissented from Cohen v.
 California (1971), in which the court held that wearing a jacket emblazoned with the words "Fuck the Draft" was speech protected by the First Amendment.
 He joined Justice Harry Blackmun's dissent, which asserted that this activity "was mainly conduct, and little speech".

 As a justice, Black held the view that the court should literally enforce constitutional guarantees, especially the First Amendment free speech clause.
 He was often labeled an 'activist' because of his willingness to review legislation that arguably violated constitutional provisions.
 Black maintained that literalism was necessary to cabin judicial power, which informed his dissent in Anastaplo.